QuantEcon/lecture-source-jl/source/rst/getting_started_julia/fundamental_types.rst

     # t[1] = 3.0    # would fail as tuples are immutable
     println("a = $a and b = $b")

-As well as **named tuples**, which extend tuples with names for each argument
+As well as **named tuples**, which extend tuples with names for each argument.

 .. code-block:: julia